solyarisoftware/blomming_api/README.md

 ## To do

-- Do some Log file logic for debug.
+- YAML Config file with username/password in clear (not encrypted) is not a good solution for security reason.
+Find a better solution (encrypt sensitive credentials/ manage ENV vars).
 - Refactor classes architecture: now endpoints return Ruby hashes translating one-to-one JSON returned by HTTP API calls.
 Naif, I admit!
 A possible alternative implementation (v.2.0) is to create a specific *Resource* class for every Blomming resources (Category, Order, Shop, Item, Sku, etc.), I'll possibly investigate how to use/sublclass ActiveResource, or to use a similar approach.
-- BLOMMING_API::Client.feed_and_retry() method is debatable.
+- BlommingApi::Client.feed_and_retry() method is debatable.
 Better manage Restclient exceptions return codes.
 Sleep() on retry it's a bad solution for client running as Web app, so probably a non-blocking thread architecture could be the correct way.
 Subclass for different behaviours on exceptions.
+- Manage BlommingApi::Client last endpoint status/exception.
 - Realize a serious Unit Test framework.
+- Do some Log file logic for debug.

 ## Licence

 Feel free to do what you want with that source code.
+And you like the project, a github STAR is always welcome :-)

 ## Special Thanks
 - [Nicola Junior Vitto](https://github.com/njvitto), Blomming founder and tech leader: he granted me to access APIs in prelease phase, and above all kindly supported me in my long mails about tests :-)
 - [Andrea Salicetti](https://github.com/knightq), member of Blomming tech team, for his support some Blomming API explanantions
 - [Matteo Parmi](https://github.com/tejo), member of Blomming tech team, for his feedback about multi_json
 - [Paolo Montrasio](https://github.com/pmontrasio), my friend and Ruby on Rails guru, for his generous support about Ruby language tips&tricks.
+- [Fabrizio Monti](https://github.com/welaika), for his smart [Skuby](https://github.com/welaika/skuby) gem to send SMS with Skebby.
+- [Peter Ohler](https://github.com/ohler55), for his superb gems: Oj (fast JSON parser used in this project behind MultiJson) and Ox (fast XML parser).

 # Contacts